 Since CPE for the hearing impaired consists of text input/output devices coupled with voice-band modems, any system designed to support them would need to be able to pass DTMF and voice-band modem tones coherently.
-Of the list of proposed voice codecs, only G.711 would be able to achieve this, given that the other standards are not designed for passage of complex tones associated with modem communications.
 Typically, these devices will interface to the PSTN via an acoustical coupler to a phone or with a regular RJ-11 telephone jack.